tpwres/teczki-polskiego-wrestlingu/content/e/ppw/2024-12-06-ppw-hardcore-friday.md

 city = "Warszawa"
 +++

-"Barszcz z Krzesłami" (_Barszcz with Chairs_) is an upcoming event in [PpW's](@/o/ppw.md) revived Hardcore Friday series.
+"Barszcz z Krzesłami" (_Borscht with Chairs_) is an upcoming event in [PpW's](@/o/ppw.md) revived Hardcore Friday series.
 The name of the event is a play on "barszcz z uszkami", a traditional Polish soup [served at Christmas Eve][wigilia].

 {% card(predicted=true) %}
 - - '[Axel Fox](@/w/axel-fox.md)'